 Traditions at the market are as varied as the community it serves.
 Saturday morning coffee, daily business lunches, after-work shopping, weekend excursions with the kids, cooking classes and other fun events are all a part of the Capitol Market experience.
 So are Christmas tree and pumpkin picking, spring garden planning and summer picnic shopping.

 And since our community supports the market, we return the favor by helping raise thousands of dollars for dozens of charitable and civic organizations.
-Please visit loan lenders no brokers for more information on how you can help.
+Please contact us for more information on how you can help.